Tandy474/EA_Hybrid_Quiz/README.md

 | FR9  | System must support both TKinter and Streamlit interfaces  |
 _Functional Requirements Table 1_

+Functional requirements define what the EA Hybrid Quiz must do.
+These include a secure login(FR1), displaying a welcome screen(FR2), allowing users to select a category (FR3) and difficulty(FR4), loading questions from CSV(FR5), enabling answer submission (FR6) and providing immediate feedback(FR7).
+The final score(FR9) is displayed.
+Together the requirements ensure the quiz delivers a complete user journe from login to completion.

 ### Accessibility Requirements
 | ID   | Requirement |